arturictus/db-compare-rs/README.md

 all-columns-sample-size: 10000
 ```

-All configs can be overriden by command params.
+Most of the configs can be overriden by command params.

 ```sh
 db-compare --db2 postgresql://postgres:postgres@127.0.0.1/another_replica --limit 100 --diff-file ./tmp/another_replica.diff